miflydesign/MakarViewerIntegration/README.md

 # Makar Viewer as a Library integration example to iOS and Android #

-Makar Viewer is made with Unity, Unity as a library in native apps by integrating the Unity runtime components and content in a native platform project.
+Makar Viewer is made with Unity.
 The Unity Runtime Library exposes controls to manage when and how to load/activate/unload within the native application.

 **Limitations**